Recommended Reading: Some Favorite Posts

 Nazi Bedtime Stories

 The next estate dissolution in which we took part involved the sale of a rather large piece of land in the middle of Munich.
 A rich textile-industry dynasty family had a villa there with a spacious guest house, and basement … Continue reading

 I needed to go to Mittenwald because of something I’d promised to do, and since I had the day free it seemed like a good idea to get some hiking in along with some sights.
 As there’s only so much … Continue reading

 While packing for a long train trip to Styria, I pulled a couple of books of the shelf to help pass the time.
 Thomas Hardy’s “The Return of the Native” was I book I supposedly had read in high school … Continue reading

 Liebe Leserinnen und Leser, hier findet ihr Information über diese Geschichte.
-This is a postcard that was found in an old book, used as a bookmark by the previous reader.
-It’s Albrecht Dürer’s Hof der Burg zu Innsbruck (Innsbruck Castle … Continue reading
+This is a postcard that was found in an old book, having been used as a bookmark by a previous reader.
+It’s Albrecht Dürer’s Hof der Burg zu Innsbruck … Continue reading

 I was going to move on to another topic, or not blog at all today, but then the New Yorker came.
 James Wood’s review of a book titled “HHhH” in this recent issue (“Broken Record”, May 21, international delivery takes … Continue reading

 “After Auschwitz, writing poetry is no longer possible.” — Theodor Adorno “The truth is, Adorno couldn’t write poetry before Auschwitz either.” — journalist and publicist Johannes Gross.
 I am paraphrasing the Adorno quote somewhat for clarity.
 In fact, the word-for-word … Continue reading